tempertemper/www.tempertemper.net/src/site/posts/2022-04-09--css-naked-day.md

 title: CSS Naked Day
 intro: CSS Naked Day is a day when all website owners should strip their site of CSS to expose the 'naked' HTML underneath.
 date: 2022-04-09
+updated: 2022-04-09
 tags:
     - Accessibility
+summaryImage: css-naked-day.png
+summaryImageAlt: A screenshot of this page as it looked on CSS Naked Day without any styling, showing sensibly ordered, semantic, readable content.
 ---

 [CSS Naked Day](https://css-naked-day.github.io) is a day when all website owners should strip their site of CSS to expose the 'naked' HTML underneath.